Mamtesh Shakya

 Mamtesh Shakya is an Indian politician and a member of the Seventeenth Legislative Assembly of Uttar Pradesh in India.
-He represents the Patiyali constituency of Uttar Pradesh and is a member of the Bhartiya Janta Party political party.
+He represented the Patiyali constituency of Uttar Pradesh and is a member of the Bhartiya Janta Party political party.

 Early life and education

 Mamtesh Shakya was born in Etah district.
 He attended the M.U.
 Degree College and attained a Bachelor's degree.

 Political career

-Mamtesh Shakya has been a MLA for three terms.
-Currently, he represents the Patiyali constituency and is a member of the Bhartiya Janta Party political party.
-He represented the Amanpur constituency during 2007–2017.
+Mamtesh Shakya has served as an MLA for three terms.He represented the Patiyali constituency from 2017 to 2022 and is a member of the Bhartiya Janta Party political party.
+He also represented the Amanpur constituency during 2007–2017.